Four Music Teaching Ideas

-Great music teaching ideas.
+Four Great music teaching ideas Step-by-Step

 Today the internet gives us a wonderful gift.
 It allows us to connect with others doing the same job that wasn’t possible a generation ago.

-My name is Janice Tuck, and I’m a music teacher just like you.
+Hi, my name is Janice Tuck, and I’m a music teacher just like you.
 I’m also an author, speaker and co-owner of the Fun Music Company.

 I created the Fun Music company to serve music teachers with outstanding teaching materials.
 Materials that are easily accessible and fun for students.